 Overlooks and Points, Grand Canyon National Park

-This is the first overlook after the lesser-used East Entrance on Hwy 64 from Cameron, and my recommendation for your initial GASP! at the canyon.
-This entrance is best if coming from Page, Moab, Monument Valley or Mesa Verde, or up from Flagstaff on 89 if intending to visit Wupatki and Sunset Crater National Monuments along the way.
-It has a visitor center, the only gas station within the park, gift and general stores, and a snack bar for refueling before exploring the overlooks along the 25 miles of road to Grand Canyon Village.
+This is the first overlook at the lesser-used East entrance on Hwy 64 from Cameron, and my recommendation for your initial GASP!
+This entrance is best if coming from Page, Moab, Monument Valley or Mesa Verde, or up from Flagstaff on 89, if intending to visit Wupatki and Sunset Crater National Monuments along the way.
+It has a visitor center, the only gas station within the park, gift and general stores, and a snack bar for refueling before hitting the overlooks along the 25 miles of road to Grand Canyon Village.

 Mary Colter’s historic watchtower is here as well, and free to climb for all-directions panoramas.
 More about Mary in another review.